-Voltage-gated sodium channel genes (SCN1-11A) encode a homologous family of nine functionally expressed sodium channels (SCN) from Nav1.1 to Nav1.9.^{1,2} They play a key role in initiating action potentials3 and are extensively distributed throughout the nervous system.
-Variants in SCN-genes are associated with early onset epilepsies, neurodevelopmental disorders, skeletal muscle channelopathies, peripheral neuropathies and cardiac conduction defects.^{4,5} All nine SCN-genes share common evolutionary origins and a conserved basic structure, consisting of four homologous domains (DI-IV), each containing six transmembrane segments (S1-6) with up to 85% amino acid sequence similarity between them.^{6,7} With the emergence of modern sequencing techniques facilitating genetic diagnosis, SCN-related disorders are promising candidates for precision therapies.8 However, predicting the impact of a variant on channel kinetics without prior functional characterization is challenging.
-Variants occurring within the same gene show remarkable phenotype variability depending on their location and effect on biophysical properties, while variants occurring in different SCN genes may result in similar phenotypes.
+Voltage-gated sodium channel genes (SCN1-11A) encode a homologous family of nine functionally expressed sodium channels (SCN) from Nav1.1 to Nav1.9.1, 2 They play a key role in initiating action potentials3 and are extensively distributed throughout the nervous system.
+Variants in SCN-genes are associated with early onset epilepsies, neurodevelopmental disorders, skeletal muscle channelopathies, peripheral neuropathies and cardiac conduction defects.^{4, 5} All nine SCN-genes share common evolutionary origins and a conserved basic structure, consisting of four homologous domains (DI-IV), each containing six transmembrane segments (S1-6) with up to 85% amino acid sequence similarity between them.^{6, 7} With the emergence of modern sequencing techniques facilitating genetic diagnosis, SCN-related disorders are promising candidates for precision therapies.
+However, predicting the impact of a variant on channel kinetics without prior functional characterisation is challenging.
+Variants occurring within the same gene show remarkable phenotype variability depending on their location and effect on biophysical properties, while variants occurring in different SCN-genes may result in similar phenotypes.
 Such genetic and clinical complexity hinders the establishment of genotype-phenotype correlations.

-Genetic variants in SCN1/2/3/8A are responsible for a significant proportion of monogenic epilepsies and neurodevelopmental disorders.
-Loss-of-function (LoF) variants in SCN1A manifest variable phenotypes, ranging from milder presentations such as genetic epilepsy with febrile seizures plus to the severe developmental and epileptic encephalopathy Dravet syndrome, whereas gain-of-function (GoF) variants are associated with familial hemiplegic migraine type 3 (FHM3).^{9-14} Variants in SCN2/3/8A are clinically heterogenous, causing different forms of epilepsy ranging from self-limited infantile epilepsy to developmental and epileptic encephalopathies (DEEs) including early infantile DEE (Ohtahara syndrome) and infantile spasms syndrome.^{15-17} Patients with SCN5A variants showing GoF manifest long-QT syndrome (LQT3), while LoF variants cause Brugada syndrome.^{18,19} SCN4A variants are responsible for a significant proportion of skeletal muscle channelopathies,^{20,21} while SCN9/10/11A are primarily associated with peripheral neuropathies; both are predominantly caused by GoF variants and present with variable severity.^{22-24} Whilst the majority of SCN-related disorders are dominant conditions, newer SCN4A-linked phenotypes, including congenital myasthenia and congenital myopathy, have been identified to be caused by LoF variants inherited in a recessive manner.^{25,26}
+Genetic variants in SCN1/2/3/8A are responsible for a significant proportion of monogenic epilepsies and neurodevelopmental disorders (NDDs).
+Loss-of-function (LoF) variants in SCN1A manifest variable phenotypes, ranging from milder presentations such as genetic epilepsy with febrile seizure plus (GEFS+) to the severe developmental and epileptic encephalopathy Dravet syndrome (DS), whereas gain-offunction (GoF) variants are associated with familial hemiplegic migraine (FHM3).9-14 Variants in SCN2/3/8A are clinically heterogenous, causing different forms of epilepsy ranging from self-limited infantile epilepsy to developmental and epileptic encephalopathies (DEEs) including Early Infantile DEE (Ohtahara Syndrome) and Infantile Spasms Syndrome.
+15-17 Patients with SCN5A variants showing GoF manifest long-QT syndrome (LQT3), while LoF variants cause Brugada syndrome.
+18, 19 SCN4A variants are responsible for a significant proportion of skeletal muscle channelopathies^{20, 21} while SCN9/10/11A are primarily associated with peripheral neuropathies; both are predominantly caused by GoF variants and present with variable severity.
+22-24 Whilst the majority of SCN related disorders are dominant conditions, newer SCN4A-linked phenotypes including congenital myasthenia and congenital myopathy have been identified caused by LoF variants inherited in a recessive manner. ^{25, 26}

-Sodium channelopathies display varying treatment responsiveness depending on the underlying functional effect.
-While many patients with SCN2/3/8A-related epilepsy remain treatment resistant, those caused by GoF variants, tend to respond to sodium channel blockers (SCBs), whereas those with LoF variants do not.^{27-30} In contrast, patients with Dravet syndrome due to LoF SCN1A-variants worsen with SCBs.^{31,32} Similarly, SCBs suppress pathological currents in patients with LQT3 caused by GoF SCN5A variants,33 whereas patients with Brugada syndrome caused by LoF are often treatment-resistant, relying on device implantation for arrhythmia control.^{34,35} As functional knowledge is a key determinant for optimal management, variant interpretation without requiring resource-intensive electrophysiological studies represents an unmet clinical need.

-To improve our understanding of SCN-related disorders, our objective was to investigate relationships between variant type, location and biophysical properties across all SCN-subtypes.
-Applying evidence from functional studies we aimed to build a framework that informs clinical practice and guides precision therapy.
+- 1 Sodium channelopathies display varying treatment responsiveness depending on the underlying - 2 functional effect.
+While many patients with SCN2/3/8A-related epilepsy remain treatment resistant, - 3 those caused by GoF variants, tend to respond to sodium channel blockers (SCBs), whereas those with - 4 LoF variants do not.
+27-30 In contrast, patients with Dravet syndrome due to LoF SCN1A-variants worsen - 5 with SCBs.
+31, 32 Similarly, SCBs suppress pathological currents in patients with LQT3 caused by GoF SCN5A - 6 variants, 33 whereas patients with Brugada syndrome caused by LoF are often treatment-resistant, - 7 relying on device implantation for arrhythmia control.
+34, 35 As functional knowledge is a key determinant - 8 for optimal management, variant interpretation without requiring resource-intensive - 9 electrophysiological studies represents an unmet clinical need. - 10 To improve our understanding of SCN-related disorders, our objective was to investigate relationships - between variant type, location and biophysical properties across all SCN-subtypes.
+Applying evidence - 12 from functional studies we aimed to build a framework that informs clinical practice and guides - 13 precision therapy.